sai-d-build/circuit_stem/DOCS/TESTING_IMPLEMENTATION_ROADMAP.md

 # Circuit STEM: A Technical Roadmap for Comprehensive Testing

 **Author:** Gemini
-**Date:** 2025-08-21
+**Date:** 2025-08-22
-**Status:** Proposed
+**Status:** In Progress

 ## 1. Overview and Goals

 This document provides a detailed, technical roadmap for systematically implementing the 30+ test cases defined in `DOCS/TESTING.md`.
-The goal is to extend the proven, stable architecture from `test/level_01_revised_test.dart` into a scalable, maintainable, and comprehensive test suite for the entire application.
+The goal is to extend the proven architecture from `test/level_01_revised_test.dart` into a scalable, maintainable, and comprehensive test suite for the entire application.

 This guide is designed to be a step-by-step plan, enabling any developer to contribute to our testing goals effectively.